goproxy/goproxy.cn/README.md

 ### Who will answer the questions that I have asked in [here](https://github.com/goproxy/goproxy.cn/issues/new?assignees=&labels=&template=new-question.md&title=Question%3A+)?

 Members of Goproxy.cn and enthusiastic volunteers from our great Go community.
-Please keep in mind that in order to alleviate the workload of others, don't forget to check if our [FAQ](https://goproxy.cn/faq) page already has the question you want to ask.

-***Don't forget to check out our [FAQ](https://goproxy.cn/faq) page for more content.***

 ## Credits